nithin0606/fos/README.md

 Copy the project folder (food-ordering-system) into the htdocs directory inside your XAMPP installation folder (e.g., C:\xampp\htdocs\ on Windows).
 Set Up the Database:

-Open phpMyAdmin by navigating to http://localhost/phpmyadmin in your browser.
-Create a new database for the project (e.g., food_ordering_db).
-Import the database schema provided in the project folder (usually found in database or sql folder).
-Configure Database Connection:

 Open the project folder and locate the config.php file.
 Update the database connection settings with your database details (hostname, username, password, database name).